my-devices/sdk/WebTunnel/WebTunnelConnect/README.md

 ### Using remote-connect with OpenSSH

-The OpenSSH `ProxyCommand` can be used to have the OpenSSL client connect via `remote-connect`.
+The OpenSSH `ProxyCommand` can be used to have the OpenSSH client connect via `remote-connect`.
 This has some advantages over the `remote-ssh` program.
 Most importantly, other programs that use `ssh` to connect to a device can now be used with remote devices via macchina.io REMOTE, by providing a `ProxyCommand` configuration directive, either on the command-line or via